Hold Fast to the One Truth

 Dnyaneshwar has just told you to hold one truth firmly.
 Now he names what that truth is, and the word he chooses stops you in your tracks: sopen.
 Easy.
 In a world where every spiritual tradition seems to demand years of austerity, elaborate initiation, lifelong discipline, Dnyaneshwar says the Name is easy.
 And then three names tumble out in a single breath, Ram Krishna Govinda, the way endearments pour from a lover who cannot settle on just one.

 But this ease is not cheapness.
 In the same breath, he says: chant with a voice choked with emotion.
 Right now.
 Before anything else.
-The ease is not the ease of indifference.
-It is the ease of a love so natural that it overwhelms you.
+The ease is that of a love so natural that it overwhelms you, not of indifference.
 If your voice has never caught while saying God's Name, that is fine.
 Say it anyway.
 The voice catches not because you force it, but because something inside you has been touched so deeply that the body responds before the mind can intervene.
 Begin where you are.
 The Name does not ask you to be ready.
 It asks you to be willing.

 Verse 3